 Other side-effects of cortisone injections, although rare, can be quite serious.
 The most concerning is infection, especially if the injection is given into a joint.
 The best prevention is careful injection technique, with sterilization of the skin using iodine and/or alcohol.
 Also, patients with diabetes may have a transient increase in their blood sugar which they should watch for closely.

-Because cortisone is a naturally occurring substance, true allergic responses to the injected substance do not occur.
+Because cortisone is a naturally occurring substance, true allergic responses to the cortisone injections do not occur.
 However, it is possible to be allergic to other aspects of the injection, most commonly the betadine many physicians use to sterilize the skin.

 There is no rule as to how many cortisone injections can be given.
 Often physicians do not want to give more than three, but there is not really a specific limit to the number of injections.
 However, there are some practical limitations.
 If a cortisone injection wears off quickly or does not help the problem, then repeating it may not be worthwhile.
 Also, animal studies have shown effects of weakening of tendons and softening of cartilage with cortisone injections.
 Repeated cortisone injections multiply these effects and increase the risk of potential problems.
 This is the reason many physicians limit the number of injections they offer to a patient.